• Skip to primary navigation

 He positioned the herbivores in front of the carnivores as if they were being chased.
 He had them eating each other and was also fighting with them.
 He got out our dinosaur skeleton and buried it, he then dug it out pretending that he had found a dinosaur fossil.

 My toddler loves to follow the lead of her big brother so she was right there with him pretending to fight with him and eat other dinosaurs.
-She's my princess who loves play fighting with her brother.
+She's my princess who loves to play fight with her brother.

 Other posts you might enjoy: